msn08/dataming_project/README.md

   - Gunning-Fog Index
   - SMOG
 - Find classification of the CEFR (a1,a2,b1,b2,c1,c2)
+  - https://www.englishprofile.org/american-english
+  - Download dataset of words
 - Feasability of translator (from beginner to advanced, from advanced to beginner)
-  - https://www.englishprofile.org/american-english
-  -